Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Washington’s appointment as Commander-in-Chief in 1775 was critical for the fledgling Continental Army.
 The untrained and ill-equipped army faced a formidable opponent in the well-disciplined and experienced British forces.
 Washington’s task was to transform this ragtag army into a cohesive fighting force capable of challenging the British.

 Washington’s leadership style was characterized by his calm demeanor, strategic thinking, and ability to inspire his troops.
 He recognized the importance of discipline and morale and worked tirelessly to instill these qualities in his soldiers.
-He also understood the need for political support and maintained close relationships with the Continental Congress and various state governments.
+He also recognized the importance of political support and maintained close ties with the Continental Congress and various state governments.

 Despite suffering setbacks and defeats throughout the war, Washington never wavered in his belief in the cause of American independence.
 He rallied his troops after defeats, reorganized his forces, and developed new strategies to counter the British.
 His resilience and determination were crucial in keeping the Continental Army fighting.